Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: DOS in the crossed fields: case of graphene

-This dependence was not accounted for in previous work \cite{Alisultanov2014JETPL, Alisultanov2014PB}.
+This dependence was not accounted for in previous work on graphene in the crossed fields \cite{Alisultanov2014JETPL, Alisultanov2014PB}.
 As we will demonstrate, using the Landau degeneracy factor $\mathfrak{g}_L$ instead of $\mathfrak{g}(\beta)$ leads to unphysical behavior in the DOS.
 In what follows we will show that our choice of $\mathfrak{g}(\beta)$ is consistent both with numerical calculations performed on ribbons and with the zero field DOS.
+We also note that a related study \cite{Goerbig2008PRB} (see also Ref.~\cite{Goerbig2009EPL}) on tilted Dirac cones in a magnetic field demonstrated that calculating the DOS requires accounting for the renormalization of the effective Fermi velocity, averaged along a semiclassical elliptical trajectory.

 Thus by substituting the Dirac spectrum (\ref{LL-collapse}) into the definition (\ref{DOS-def}), integrating over the wave number $-L_x/(2 l^2) \leq k_y \leq L_x/(2 l^2) $, and taking into account the proposed degeneracy factor (\ref{degeneracy-Dirac}), we obtain the DOS for both valleys per spin: